bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Array: First assume all are prime, then update them since prime number cannot be divided by any number between 1 and itself.
 Use a array `isPrime` and each element correspond one number in `[0, n-1]`, initialize all as `True`, next start iterate from 2, if the value is `True`, then update all position at `j` times of it to be `False`; use a `count` to count the number of value to be `True`.

 Hash table: **NA**.

+#### 217. Contains Duplicate (array, hash table)

+- My solution

+Hash table: if the value in hash table keys, then return True; else add the value as key and store value 1.
+Return False in the end.

+- Public solution

+Sorting: same number will be consecutive.

 #### 219. Contains Duplicate II (array, hash table)